teaching-FEEC/dgm-2025.2/projects/dlo-modeling/README.md

 - The structure allows for the optional inclusion of a BiLSTM layer after the decoder to further capture temporal dependencies before predicting the final state delta.

 #### (d) Diffusion

+- The **Rope Diffusion** model utilizes a **Conditional 1D U-Net** architecture, specifically adapted to treat the rope's links as a spatial sequence.
+- It operates as a **Denoising Diffusion Probabilistic Model (DDPM)**.
+Instead of directly predicting the next state coordinates in a single forward pass, the model learns to iteratively reverse a diffusion process, starting from pure Gaussian noise and refining it step-by-step into the next state configuration.
+- The generation process is explicitly **conditioned** on the current rope state and the action vector via feature concatenation and time embeddings, ensuring the denoising trajectory is physically grounded.

 #### (e) Dreamer